 “Shelters are underfunded, advocates are often overworked.
 You might have one advocate on duty where there’s 20 beds, so what’s she supposed to do to meet everyone’s needs?
 I am not saying women of color come with extra needs.
 What I am saying is that we really need to ensure that our shelters are able to serve the whole person.”
 She says this includes being better able to address physical and mental health needs, transportation needs, and advanced domestic violence training for advocates.

 Understanding the unique barriers that Black survivors of violence face can start the process of ending those barriers.
 For starters, read “ What African American Women Want You to Know About Domestic Violence.”

-Secondly, if you’re a survivor who’s ready to find help or leave your abuser, you can find a trained domestic violence advocate near you by entering your ZIP code on the DomesticShelters Help page.
+Secondly, if you’re a survivor who’s ready to find help or leave your abuser, you can find a trained domestic violence advocate near you on the DomesticShelters Find Help page.
 If you are unable to find a helpful advocate in your area, call the National Domestic Violence Hotline at 800-799-7233, or chat online with someone 24/7 from a safe computer.